codecadre/melhordazona-web/Readme.md

 - Loops through incoming set of cp7 and addresses (imt-school-profiles doesn't delete entries).
 - Transforms old batch into a lookup table.
 - If it can't find a value in the lookup table, encodes with ESRI.
 If the value exists and the existing encoding score is bellow a certain threshold, re-encodes.

+### Simple DB

+`bb produce-data simple-db`

+Merges pass rates, imt profiles and `overwrites.edn`.

+Diff `simple-db.txt` to track what changed and work on `overwrites.edn` until things look decent: you'll either have to add entries, remove, or edit them.
+Few cases:
+- overwrite entry has address-id nil: Check if school name is included in new entries.
+- New imt-profile batch fixes nec and overwrite is no longer necessary.
+- New imt-profile batch fixes nec and overwrite needs to be pointed to another address-id.